tracyreed/profitwisesucks.com/README.md

 She bought herself an iPad/Macbook/etc (which she never provided to the company) (Trang 117:9-23 Feb 4, 2022).

-She was paying off her personal Target card which used for personal expenses from the company account.
+She was paying off her personal Target card in the thousands which she used for personal expenses from the company account.
 (Trang 128-129:19-16)

-This activity continued even after she was well aware that she should not be spending money from the company account.
+This activity continued even after she was well aware that she should not be spending money from the company account and was to no longer be involved in company operations.

 She made it very clear on page 133 lines 3-11:

 "I never treat Copilotco U.S. Bank account as a business account.
 In my mind, since the Day One we start the business and open that U.S. Bank account, it is always our joint account and I treat it just like the other Bank of America account I own and Tracy owned and we always take the money out in any account as our income and we file tax for it.
 So I don't have that concept of the business account or use for personal account for personal things." - Trang, 133:3-11, Feb 4 2022.

 Throughout her deposition she explains how she paid personal expenses out of the company account, did not get authorization, and used the company account like her own personal piggy bank.

 Q And Mr. Reed authorized that to be taken from the business?